-You will be eligible to participate in the Plan and receive contributions made by your Employer after meeting certain requirements described below, unless you fall into one of the following categories of excluded employees.
+You will be eligible to contribute a portion of your pay to the Plan as a pre-tax Deferral, unless you fall into one of the following categories of excluded employees.

-- You are a member of a collective bargaining unit and your exclusion from coverage under this Plan was part of the negotiated agreement. - You are a student enrolled and attending classes offered by your Employer and your Employer is a school, college, or university.
+• You are a student enrolled and attending classes offered by your Employer and your Employer is a school, college or university.